francescoscivoletto/Sistemas-de-Visualiza-o-de-Dados-e-Conhecimento/README.md

 - How important are renewable sources compared to fossil fuels?
 - Which countries generate the most electricity?
 - What is the composition of the electricity mix?
+- How does the energy mix change across countries and years?
 ---

 ## Dataset